 Almost all of these training programs can be finished in two years or less, and quite a few can be finished in less than a year.

 To check out available courses for several of California’s most-popular healthcare careers, click any of the links below.
+To read more about any one of the highlighted jobs listed, you can click on the title and see more on how to get started in that career.

 - CNA classes in California